Need frugal and fun 4th of July party ideas? These patriotic party decorations and festive food are perfect for your Independence Day celebration!

 If you don’t have any french fry holders (check Amazon or the Dollar Store, you might find a deal!), grab some paper cups or make your own cones with themed-scrapbook paper for the event!
 Stuff them full of all graham crackers, chocolate bars, and marshmallows for some individual s’more servings and you’ll look like a pro!

 4th of July Decorations

 After having your menu under control, it’s always nice to have some awesome home decor around the house to celebrate a festive 4th of July.
-Check out these easy DIY Crafts that can be done on the cheap for ideas for the 4th of July!
+Check out these easy DIY crafts that can be done on the cheap for 4th of July decorations!

 This might be a bit more time-consuming with 4th of July quickly approaching, but I promise it really isn’t that bad.
 I’ve made one myself!
 Grab some paint, find a pallet (check your local hardware stores, I’ve always been lucky to be able to grab a few that they were just going to throw away anyways) and get to work!

 This idea was found on Pinterest, but it sure has become a hit over the last few months.
 Get some star stencils to make sure you paint those stars as perfect as possible, paint the slats of wood, and go crazy!
 It’s such a fun 4th of July decoration.
 Who doesn’t love the stars and stripes!